 What are your rights if you’re evicted for not paying rent or for violating your lease?
-Many states and cities have different standards when it comes to eviction, and landlords must follow strict procedures for it to lawfully stick.
-The process is detailed, but the rules are there to help ensure the eviction is justified and that you have enough time to find a new home.
-Find out what the process looks like where you live.
+Many states and cities have different processes for evictions, and landlords must follow strict procedures for it to stick lawfully.
+The process is detailed, but the rules are there to help ensure the eviction is justified and that you have enough time to move.
+Find out what the eviction process looks like where you live.

 1. You’ll receive a notice of termination for violating your rent or lease

 If you violate your rental agreement, you’ll get an eviction notice.
 These notices give you a few days (three to five in most states) to pay the rent or move out (“quit”).
 Another type of quit notice is a cure notice, such as a no-pets clause, where you have a set amount of time to “cure” the situation, such as by finding a new home for your pet.

 2. If you still don’t pay, you’ll receive a summons and complaint for eviction

 If you don’t pay your rent or “cure” your violation, your landlord will be granted a judgment (a judgment means you’re legally required to pay the rent plus interest) and will serve you a summons or complaint of eviction to proceed with the eviction.
 Depending on your state, you’ll have a certain number of days to come up with the entire rent amount.
 Your landlord doesn’t have to accept any partial payments but has to accept the rent if presented in entirety within the given period.
 See the eviction timeline below for details of the next step.

 3. Attend court and argue the eviction case

 - If you don’t go to court, the judge will enter a default judgment against you and your landlord will win.

 - You can also request a continuance to get an attorney to give yourself a bit more time.
 This isn’t usually necessary.